In this page you will find practical information to plan a scuba diving trip to Lembeh Strait:

 These two excursions can easily be arranged for you by your diving resort.

-Where is Lembeh Strait?
+Where is Lembeh Strait located in the world?

 The Lembeh Strait is located in Indonesia on the Northeast part of Sulawesi Island.
 It is often combined in the same trip to the nearby famous diving destination of Bunaken Island.